vbrusca/MmgGameApi-TyreSK/README.md

 It is designed to plug into the MmgGameApiCs or MmgGameApiJava projects.

 The game is an RPG that was built to run on the T-Mobile SideKick line of phones.
 As such it is tiny, 240x136, in size.
-You can use this project as an example of the game engine is use for a slightly more advanced implementation.
+You can use this project as an example of the game engine in use for a slightly more advanced implementation.

 This is a stable release and most screens have been tested.
-There may be some issue still.
+There may be some issues still.
 I'll have more work done on the project, if need be, in the near future.

 Related to project:
 [*Introduction to Video Game Engine Development*](https://github.com/Apress/introduction-video-game-engine-development)